CouncilofLorien/counciloflorien.github.io/docs/cards/I/isengard.md

 > Gap of Isen
 >
 > {: .fw-site-text .black-text .p-2 }
-> > Special: If one of your companies is at this site, all attacks against it are canceled.
-"A strong place and wonderful was Isengard, and long it had been beautiful; and there great lords had dwelt, the wardens of Gondor upon the West, and wise men that watched the stars." ---LotRIII
+> > <br>_**Special:**_ If one of your companies is at this site, all attacks against it are canceled.
+"A strong place and wonderful was Isengard, and long it had been beautiful; and there great lords had dwelt, the wardens of Gondor upon the West, and wise men that watched the stars."_ ***---LotRIII***
 >
 > {: .fw-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="minion-you-draw">&ensp;2&ensp;</span><span class="minion-opp-draw">&ensp;2&ensp;</span></div>